feast-dev/feast-benchmarks/python/README.md

 Wait about 60-90 seconds for Cassandra to fully start.
 Then you can proceed (if not ready yet, the next command will error and you can retry it a little later).

-2. Create the destination keyspace in Cassandra: check the output of this command to make sure `feast_test` is no where.
+2. Create the destination keyspace in Cassandra: check the output of this command to make sure `feast_test` is now here.

 ```
 docker exec -it cassandra-cassandra-1 cqlsh -e \